Luudanhnhan1102/data-structure-algorithm-cracking/Binary-Search/Easy/35. Search-Insert-Position/sol.md

 - If the target is already present in the array, we return its index.
 - Otherwise, we return the index where it would be inserted.

+# Key Challenges:
+- Efficiently finding the insertion position in O(log n) time
+- Handling edge cases where the target is at the start/end or not present.

 ---
 # 1. Brute Force Approach
 ## Intuition